vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 With the layout created, we can use the descriptor allocator to allocate a new descriptor set.

 Then we can write into it.
 We need to go through the array of writes, and make sure that they point to the newly created descriptor set.
-Once thats done, we can finally call `vkUpdateDescriptorSets` with that array, setting the data in the set.
+Once that's done, we can finally call `vkUpdateDescriptorSets` with that array, setting the data in the set.

-Thats it, now you have a thin abstraction over descriptor sets and their layouts, that makes it much easier to handle them at runtime.
+That's it, now you have a thin abstraction over descriptor sets and their layouts, that makes it much easier to handle them at runtime.
 You can look at how the code in the engine uses it.

 The `draw_objects()` function in the engine branch uses this abstractions, so you can check how they are used. https://github.com/vblanco20-1/vulkan-guide/blob/engine/extra-engine/vk_engine.cpp